 The proposed bill establishes a wage replacement program for Washington workers who are not eligible for unemployment insurance, introducing a new chapter to Title 50 RCW.
 It defines key terms and sets eligibility criteria, requiring applicants to be Washington residents, have worked at least 680 hours in their base year, and be unemployed through no fault of their own.
-The program will be managed by a third-party administrator selected by the Department of Employment Security, which will also oversee the newly created Washington wage replacement account.
-The bill includes provisions for confidentiality of applicants' information and protects applicants' rights to payments from debt collection actions.
+The program will be managed by a third-party administrator selected by the employment security department, which will also oversee the newly created Washington wage replacement account.
+The bill mandates the formation of an advisory committee, ensures confidentiality of applicants' information, and prohibits the solicitation of personal data regarding nationality or immigration status.
+Payments to eligible applicants will be based on previous earnings, with limits on total amounts received, and it outlines processes for reporting payment errors.

 Substitute Bill: 50.29.041, 50.24.014